-Hj Ariffin Bin Abdul Aziz was formerly the General Manager of the banking division of AmInvestment Bank Berhad and the Founder Member and Vice President of the Association of Islamic Banking Malaysia.
+Hj.
+Ariffin Bin Abdul Aziz was formerly the General Manager of the banking division of Amlnvestment Bank Berhad and the Founder Member and Vice President of the Association of Islamic Banking Malaysia.
 Apart from the banking industry, his experience covers a wide variety of industries including property development and manufacturing.
 Prior to joining the Watta Group he was advisor of Islamic Banking for HSBC Malaysia.

-Hj Ariffin Bin Abdul Aziz sits on the Board of all the Company's subsidiary companies.
+Hj.
+Ariffin Bin Abdul Aziz sits on the Board of all the Company's subsidiary companies.
 He does not have any other directorships in other public companies and listed issuers.

-He has indirect shareholdings of 3,468,800 ordinary shares in the Company by virtue of his shareholdings in United Matrix Sdn Bhd pursuant to Section 8 of the Companies Act 2016.
-He attended all the five (5) Board of Directors' Meetings of the Company held during the financial year ended 31 December 2019.
+He attended all the seven (7) Board of Directors' Meetings of the Company held during the financial year ended 31 December 2020.